tomasko123456/tomasko123456/README.md

   - FROM MONDAY TILL FRIDAY
   - ALL WEEKEND
   - EXCEPT SUNDAY
-  - AND EVERY SECOND MONDAY
+  - AND EVERY SECOND MONDAY OR THUESDAY

 <!---
 tomasko123456/tomasko123456 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.